wangdeyi111-spec/Ni-MH-AA1200mAh/README.md

 3.Storage:Store in a cool, dry place.

-4.This battery complies with EU Battery Regulation (EU) 2023/1542 – Batteries and Waste Batteries standards.
-Please recycle according to local regulations after disposal.
+4.This battery complies with EU Battery Regulation (EU) 2023/1542, containing no mercury (Hg), cadmium (Cd), or lead (Pb), and should be recycled in accordance with local regulations after disposal.

-Warnings:
+WARNIGS:

 Keep batteries away from small children.
 If a battery is swallowed or placed inside any part of the body, seek immediate medical attention.
 Ensure ventilation when charging.Keep batteries away from flammable materials.

 DO NOT disassemble, modify, or repair the battery.

 DO NOT short-circuit the battery terminals.

 DO NOT expose the battery to fire, heat above 60°C (140°F), or water.

 DO NOT use the battery if it is damaged, leaking, or swollen.

 DO NOT put the battery in a microwave oven or pressurized container.

 Battery Disposal & Recycling Information (EU WEEE & Battery Directive)